24 Hours 7 Days Free And Confidential

 Family Peer Support Groups

-Family peer support groups and programs run through organisations such as the Self Help Addiction Resource Centre assist families and friends to recover from the impacts associated with somebody’s alcohol and other drug use.
+Family peer support groups offered by organisations like the Self Help Addiction Resource Centre assist families and friends in coping with the effects of someone’s alcohol and drug use.

 Alcohol and Other Drug Treatment Services’ Peer Support Groups

-A number of alcohol and other drug treatment services also run or host peer support groups.
-These may differ in emphasis.
-You can search for an appropriate group on this website.
+Several alcohol and drug treatment services run or host peer support groups.
+These groups may focus on different aspects of support.
+You can search for a suitable group on this website.